What Is Corporate Culture?

 An appropriate balance must be reached in each of these scenarios.
 Coach leadership on best practices for communicating expectations to their team, and try to enforce an open door policy within your organization.
 If you find that certain leaders under-express anger or gratitude, you may want to consider involving HR in the situation.
 HR can assist with implementing rewards programs, or step in if a supervisor is consistently unnecessarily harsh.

 - Concentration / Awareness: As we discussed in our last article, concentration and awareness are two of the most important characteristics to consider for any position.
 Concentration is defined by your ability to focus on a specific task at hand, ignoring irrelevant internal and external distractors, while awareness requires constant vigilance of your surroundings.
-Being highly-focused while also remaining aware is particularly important for high-pressure roles with constantly-changing priorities.
+Being highly focused while also remaining aware is particularly important for high-pressure roles with constantly changing priorities.

-As an example, consider an employee who is highly-focused, but lacks awareness.
+As an example, consider an employee who is highly focused, but lacks awareness.
 This employee will likely get tunnel vision when tasked with a project, focusing only on that single assignment.
 While the end work product may be excellent, if the employee is not also aware of other factors, such as upcoming deadlines, their overall performance will likely be negatively impacted.

 Alternatively, consider an employee who is highly aware, but lacks focus.
-These types of individuals are more reactive, and may be excellent multi-taskers.
+These types of individuals are more reactive and may be excellent multi-taskers.
 However, these individuals may also be prone to starting projects and leaving them unfinished, or starting an assignment with enthusiasm but quickly losing interest.
 Of course, this will also have a negative effect on performance, particularly if their position requires repetitive work.

 Increasing concentration or awareness can be difficult.
-First, consider whether there’s opportunity to maximize each of these profile types’ strengths.
+First, consider whether there’s an opportunity to maximize each of these profile types’ strengths.
 For example, the highly-focused employee will likely thrive in a role that requires steadfast attention to detail, such as writing, editing, or data entry.
-The highly-aware employee is more likely to thrive in roles that require high reactivity and short bursts of focus, such as customer service roles.
-While it is possible to train employees to improve their awareness or focus, it may also be in the organization’s best interest to assign roles to employees that leverage their inherent strengths in these areas.
+The highly aware employee is more likely to thrive in roles that require high reactivity and short bursts of focus, such as customer service roles.
+While it is possible to train employees to improve their awareness or focus, it may also be in the organization’s best interest to assign roles to employees that leverage their inherent strengths in these areas

-As you can see, these broad categories consist of endless sub-categories of character traits which define an individual’s overall personality profile.
+As you can see, these broad categories consist of endless sub-categories of character traits that define an individual’s overall personality profile.
 However, if you’re able to identify which behaviors within these categories are most effective for each specific position within your organization, you can then pinpoint which traits are desirable for new hires to possess – and can also implement effective performance management techniques to optimize your current team members’ performance.

 If you’re having trouble figuring out where to start, consider employees who were particularly successful – or unsuccessful – in each of the roles within your organization.
 Which characteristics did these employees possess that contributed to their success?
 Which characteristics would you prefer to avoid in future hires?
 You can then put together a basic profile for each position, which will increase the efficacy of both your interviewing and talent management techniques.